Travis Mack: Racing career

 In 2019, Mack and Annett moved over to JRM's No. 1 car after the retirement of Elliott Sadler and his crew chief Kevin Meendering becoming the crew chief of Jimmie Johnson's No. 48 car for Hendrick in the Cup Series that year as well as when JRM dropped the No. 5 car number after getting the No. 8 from B. J. McLeod Motorsports.
 The duo remained together in 2020.

 In 2021, Mack left JRM to return to the Cup Series as the crew chief for the new Trackhouse Racing on their No. 99 car driven by Daniel Suárez.
 He and Suárez won their first Cup Series races as driver and crew chief in 2022 in the race at Sonoma, which qualified the team for the playoffs.
-They would be eliminated after the Round of 12 and would finish 10th in the final standings that year.
+They would be eliminated after the Round of 12 and would finish tenth in the final standings that year.

 After Suárez did not win a race and missed the playoffs in 2023 while his teammate Ross Chastain did, Trackhouse and Kaulig Racing made a deal to have Mack and Matt Swiderski, the crew chief of Kaulig's No. 16 Cup Series car, switch teams for 2024.
 Swiderski would become Suárez's new crew chief at Trackhouse and Mack would go to Kaulig to crew chief the No. 16 car.
 Mack would also become the technical director for the entire Kaulig team in addition to his crew chief responsibilities.
 On October 16, Mack left the team.
 Darian Grubb replaced him as crew chief of the No. 16 at Las Vegas.

 On November 19, 2024, Mack was announced as the crew chief for John Hunter Nemechek beginning in 2025.
+He was released on September 17, 2026.